scooterguy49/VM/README.md

 # VM
-Creating a virtual machine for project in secure software engineering.
+The goal of this project is to create a virtual machine for a project in secure software engineering.
+It will display aspects from the class.